Sun20010423/ASS1_NGRAM/README.md

 # N-Gram Model Training and Evaluation

 This project implements an N-Gram language model to predict the next token in a sequence of Java code snippets.
-It includes data cleaning, tokenization, and model training using N-grams, along with evaluation metrics such as accuracy and perplexity.
+The process involves data cleaning, tokenization using Hugging Face’s BART tokenizer, and training the model using N-grams with various values of n.
+The project not only focuses on model training but also includes model evaluation using metrics such as accuracy and perplexity.
+Additionally, multiple N-gram models (1-gram, 2-gram, 3-gram) are compared to identify the best-performing model.
+The results are validated through accuracy and perplexity calculations, providing a comprehensive analysis of the model's predictive capabilities.

 ## Prerequisites
 Before running the script, ensure you have the following installed: